pradeep3sep/interviewquestion/README JavaScript.md

 useMemo() is a React Hook that we can use to wrap functions within a component.
 We can use this to ensure that the values within that function are re-computed only when one of its dependencies change
 ```
 > ### Strict Mode
+use strict is a pragma that enables a strict mode of operation in your code.
+It's used to catch common coding mistakes and "unsafe" actions, making your code more reliable and secure.

 Please make sure that "use strict" is at the top of your scripts, otherwise strict mode may not be enabled.

 Strict mode isn’t enabled here: